TongHan96/GAME/report/report_10_17.md

 ## Accuracy Calculation Method:
-By focusing solely on LP codes, **TOP1 accuracy tends to be slightly lower, while TOP20 accuracy tends to be slightly higher**.
+By focusing solely on LP codes, **accuracy tends to be slightly lower**.
 This trend makes sense because:
-- The exact matches have become rarer and more challenging (hence, the drop in TOP1).
+- The exact matches have become rarer and more challenging (hence, the drop in especially TOP1).
-- The overall comparison objects have decreased (hence, the rise in TOP20).

 ## Accuracy Results:
 ### 1. SAPBERT: